Ashes Yoga Studio is a welcoming, all-levels, non-heated yoga space with a 800 sq. ft. studio that can comfortably fit up to 30 yoga practitioners.

 on the addition of props and adjustments to accommodate and modify for “yoga for every

 body”; slow-flow, and practicing yoga-off-the-mat are her personal challenges.
-She is happy to welcome you to HOBO Yoga!
+She is happy to welcome you to Ashes Yoga Studio!

 Jenn has been practicing yoga for 5 years and helps her stay mindful and grateful of the body and life she has been blessed with.
 She completed her 200 hr yoga teaching certification with Maui Yoga Shala in 2018.